 The best direction for solar panels

-In the United States, solar panels generate the most electricity when they face true south.
-That’s because the sun is always in the southern half of the sky as it moves from east to west throughout the day.
+In the United States, the best direction for solar panels is true south.
+That’s because the sun stays in the southern half of the sky as it moves from east to west throughout the day.

-South-facing panels receive the most consistent and direct sunlight.
-If true south isn’t an option, southeast and southwest can also provide good performance, typically just 5-10 percent less efficient.
+South-facing panels get the most direct and consistent sunlight.
+If true south isn’t possible, southeast and southwest still perform well – usually only 5 – 10% less efficient.

 Can I install solar panels on an east or west roof?